Title: Section 405.7 - Patients' rights

 (9) Receive all the information that you need to give informed consent for any proposed procedure or treatment.
 This information shall include the possible risks and benefits of the procedure or treatment.

 (10) Receive all the information you need to give informed consent for an order not to resuscitate.
 You also have the right to designate an individual to give this consent for you if you are too ill to do so.
-If you would like additional information, please ask for a copy of the pamphlet "Do Not Resuscitate Orders - A Guide for Patients and Families."
+If you would like additional information, please ask for a copy of the pamphlet "Deciding About Health Care - A Guide for Patients and Families."

 (11) Refuse treatment and be told what effect this may have on your health.